bsgriggs/mendix9-searchable-reference-selector/docs/Boolean.md

 # Boolean Selector

-The following documentation is for using Selection Type "Enumeration" with Automatic filtering under the Data Source tab.
+The following documentation is for using Selection Type "Boolean" with Automatic filtering under the Data Source tab.
 If you need another selection type, see the documentation at these links:

 -   [Enumeration Selector](https://github.com/bsgriggs/mendix9-searchable-reference-selector/blob/master/docs/Enumeration.md)